MakuwaDev/UW-Projects/Year2/Concurrent Programming/Task1/README.md

 - Each circuit has a unique tree of nodes; different `solve()` calls receive disjoint circuits.
 - Evaluation of leaf nodes (`LeafNode.getValue()`) and argument retrieval (`getArgs()`) may take arbitrary time, but are free of side effects and handle interruptions correctly.
 - Implementations must not use `CompletableFuture<T>` or its derivatives.

+## ⚠️ Disclaimer
+The source code assumes different directory names than those implemented in this repository.
+This was done, as to not confuse the user, but now for the code to work, one must should change the **circuits** directory name to **cp2024** or change the code accordingly.